hwoodall30/blount-partnership/README.md

 > 3. Run the following command: `npm install`.
 > 4. To start the developement server locally run: `npm run dev`.
 > 5. To build the application for production run: `npm run build`.
-> 6. To preview the production versiono of the appliaction run: `npm run preview`.
+> 6. To preview the production version of the application run: `npm run preview`.

 ## Svelte specific items.